Drupal vs. WordPress, Which is Better? (2021)

-There is no advantage given towards one content management system (CMS) over another in search engine optimization (SEO), although there are slight differences between the two platforms.
+There is no distinct advantage given towards one content management system (CMS) over the other regarding search engine optimization (SEO).
+However, there are slight differences between how optimizations are completed in the two platforms.

-WordPress itself is very secure, but the platform's vulnerabilities are within the third-party plugins.
-According to a recent survey conducted by Wordfence, plugins accounted for about 56% of all entry points used by hackers.
-When proper security measures are taken WordPress can be very secure, but because Drupal is less reliant on third-party software it is the more secure platform.
+WordPress itself is very secure, but the platform's vulnerabilities lie within the many third-party plugins.
+According to a recent survey conducted by Wordfence, plugins accounted for about 56 percent of all entry points used by hackers.
+WordPress can be very secure when proper security measures are taken, but because of its heavy reliance on third-party plugins, it is at more risk.

 Ease of Use

 Ease of use is another area that provides a distinct difference between the two platforms.
 WordPress is generally recognized as a more manageable platform to use and learn.
 Although in more recent versions of Drupal, there has been a focus on becoming more user-friendly.